historical-comparisons-and-what-if-battles

 The Abolition of the Han System and Samurai Class

 The victory at Toba-Fushimi gave the Meiji oligarchs the political capital to implement radical reforms.
-In 1869, the domains (_han_) were pressured to return their lands to the emperor, and by 1871, all domains were abolished and replaced with prefectures.
+In 1869, the domains (han) were pressured to return their lands to the emperor, and by 1871, all domains were abolished and replaced with prefectures.
 The samurai class, once the warrior elite, was stripped of its exclusive right to bear arms and its stipends.
-This destruction of the feudal order was directly enabled by the military success on the Toba and Fushimi roads.
-The new government conscripted a national army in 1873, modeled on Western armies, further reducing the samurai’s role.
+The destruction of the feudal order was directly enabled by the military success on the Toba and Fushimi roads.
+The new government conscripted a national army in 1873, modeled on Western armies, further reducing the samurai's role.

 Modernization and Industrialization